-of SOFIA and N-SOFIA are almost undistinguishable: with this dataset, the loss of data that SOFIA suffers from not considering far away nodes, and the added knowledge it gathers from the social network, balance each other out.
+The performance gain of SOFIA on the Last.fm dataset is less striking.
+As Table 3b demonstrates, SOFIA still outperforms PPR by a factor of 2.
+However, the performance of SOFIA and N-SOFIA are almost undistinguishable: with this dataset, the loss of data that SOFIA suffers from not considering far away nodes, and the added knowledge it gathers from the social network, balance each other out.
 However, even in these circumstances, we argue that running the whole SOFIA, instead of N-SOFIA alone, pays off: as we shall demonstrate in the next section, once attacks are in place, SOFIA outperforms N-SOFIA by far, thus yielding the best results overall in terms of accuracy and robustness.
-Note that the table in Figure 6 also reports the results of running SOFIA on an additional set of parameters, in particular, with a lower value of α ; while accuracy becomes worse, we shall demonstrate, in the next section, that robustness to attacks becomes better, as shorter paths are considered, thus reducing the chance of traversing an attack region.
+Note that Table 3b also reports the results of running SOFIA on an additional set of parameters (row labelled SOFIA (2)), in particular, with a lower value of α ; while accuracy becomes worse, we shall demonstrate, in the next section, that robustness to attacks becomes better, as shorter paths are considered, thus reducing the chance of traversing an attack region.